 The testers need not only to be well acquainted with various principles, methodologies, and test techniques but also have at least a common idea of the main development process models.

-Software testing and development are the interlinked processes which affect each other.
+Software testing and development are interlinked processes that affect each other.
 Performing load testing or functional testing, a specialist applies certain approaches to the test procedure according to the development model which is used.

 The waterfall model is one of the most widespread development methodologies.
 This model firstly was described in 1970 by Winston W. Royce.
-The waterfall model is a bright example of the “plan the work and work the plan” philosophy.
-This model contains the several phases.
+The waterfall model is a bright example of the “plan the work and works the plan” philosophy.
+This model contains several phases.

-What Are the Phases of Waterfall Development Process?
+What Are the Phases of the Waterfall Development Process?